Ilanga-87/YTD_localhost_deploy/README.md

 Replace the values marked with "*" with appropriate values, and if launching the service on a specialized domain, provide the domain for "DJANGO_ALLOWED_HOSTS" and "CSRF_TRUSTED."

+**Attention:** Please note that the email_password is not your standard password used for logging in and checking emails.

 To enable the application's email functionality, you need to provide the necessary authentication credentials.
 Depending on your mail provider, this can be done using a token, access key, or another authentication variant.